nopenotintheleast/Precision-Forecasting-of-Hospital-Readmissions-for-Diabetic-Individuals/README.md

 ~Open a Pull Request

 📜 License

-This project is licensed under MIT License.
+This project is licensed under Apache License 2.0.

 📚 References